SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ## Installing and configuring the Prometheus Adapter

-The role of the Prometheus Adapter is to expose queries on metrics in prometheus as k8s custom or external metrics.
+The role of the Prometheus Adapter is to expose queries on metrics in Prometheus as k8s custom or external metrics.
 Those can then be accessed by HPA in order to take scaling decisions.

 To install through helm: